bounswe/bounswe2023group4/reports/m2_group4.md

 ### Polls
 #### GET /polls
+This endpoint currently returns the polls in the system with the main concern of creating the main feed.

 #### GET /polls/{pollId}
+Get a specific poll, using its pollId.

 #### POST /polls/discrete
+The endpoint for creating a discrete poll.
+Requires user to be logged in.

 #### POST /polls/continuous
+The endpoint for creating a continuous poll.
+Requires user to be logged in.

 #### POST /polls/discrete/{pollId}/vote
+The endpoint for voting on a discrete poll.
+Requires user to be logged in.

 #### POST /polls/continuous/{pollId}/vote
+The endpoint for voting on a continuous poll.
+Requires user to be logged in.

 #### POST /polls/close/{pollId}
+The endpoint for closing a poll, given its pollId.
+Currently only works on discrete polls.
+The way the points are redistributed is such that the winner users share the total points invested into the poll among themselves with a proportion of their points invested into the poll.

 ### Profiles
 #### GET /profiles